sstefani/mtrace/README.md

 Restrictions
 ------------
 There is currently support for X86 (32 and 64 Bit), PowerPC (32 Bit) and ARM (32 Bit, no Thumb support).
-Only Linux is now supported, but there are plans to support different operating systems and CPU's.
+Only Linux is yet supported, but there are plans to support different operating systems and CPU's.

 Munich, Germany